Lord's Resistance Army insurgency (1994–2002): Acholi civilians as targets

-"Protected villages" created in 1996
+Internally Displaced People's Camps," IDP.

+The government forced people of Northern Uganda in camps without protection.
+It is also believed that the government army killed civilians in these displaced camps.
 The creation of government "protected villages" beginning in 1996 further deepened the antagonistic attitude that many Acholi have toward the government.
 While many Acholi were already displaced by the conflict, they resented being ordered into camps.
 A strategy of resettlement, or "villagization", is a common anti-insurgent technique, used extensively for example by the United States throughout the Indian Wars to isolate Native Americans in reservations.
 It is intended to free up troops that would otherwise be attempting to defend innumerable small communities and to deny the rebels access to resources.
 Nevertheless, the population continues to be attacked by the LRA even within the "protected camps."
 The camps are also crowded, unsanitary, and miserable places to live.